Shirialmog/HydraNet/README.md

 ## ABOUT
 HydraNet is a Unet based neural network, with one encoder and seven different decoders.
 We trained HydraNet on 7 different target tasks from the medical domain.
-The goal was to create an encoder that can be usef for transfer learning in the medical field, for cases when data is scarce.
+The goal was to create an encoder that can be used for transfer learning in the medical field, for cases when data is scarce.
 <br>
 <img src="accessory/HN_logic.PNG" alt="drawing" height="400" width="500"/>